 ADD/ADO Address select pin if multiple MPU6050 modules are used.

-INT Interrupt pin to indicate that data is available for MCU to read.
+INT Interrupt pin to indicate that data is available for the MCU to read.

 The MPU6050 module consists of an MPU6050 IMU chip from TDK InvenSense.
-It comes in a 24-pin QFN package with a dimension of 4mm x 4mm x 0.9mm.
+It comes in a 24-pin QFN package with dimensions of 4mm x 4mm x 0.9mm.
 The module has a very low component count, including an AP2112K 3.3V regulator, I2C pull-up resistors, and bypass capacitors.
-There is also a power led which indicates the power status of the module.
+There is also a power LED that indicates the power status of the module.

-The schematic diagram of MPU6050 module is given below.
-As mentioned earlier, the board has a very low components count.
+The schematic diagram of the MPU6050 module is given below.
+As mentioned earlier, the board has a very low component count.
 The power section is designed around the AP2112K-3.3 voltage regulator.
 Sufficient filtering is provided with the tantalum and multilayer capacitors.
-An LED with a current limit resistor is used as a power indicator.
+An LED with a current-limiting resistor is used as a power indicator.

 The MPU6050 circuitry is pretty simple.
 It consists of the MPU6050 chip itself with the bypass capacitors and the pull-up resistors.

-The MPU6050 is a Micro-Electro-Mechanical Systems (MEMS) that consists of a 3-axis Accelerometer and 3-axis Gyroscope inside it.
-This helps us to measure acceleration, velocity, orientation, displacement and many other motion-related parameters of a system or object.
-This module also has a (DMP) Digital Motion Processor inside it which is powerful enough to perform complex calculations and thus free up the work for Microcontroller.
+The MPU6050 is a Micro-Electro-Mechanical Systems (MEMS) device that consists of a 3-axis Accelerometer and a 3-axis Gyroscope.
+This helps us to measure acceleration, velocity, orientation, displacement, and many other motion-related parameters of a system or object.
+This module also has a (DMP) Digital Motion Processor inside it, which is powerful enough to perform complex calculations and thus free up the work for the microcontroller.

-In MEMS accelerometer, precise linear acceleration detection in two orthogonal axes is achieved by a pair of silicon MEMS detectors formed by spring ‘proof’ masses.
-Each mass provides the moving plate of a variable capacitance formed by an array of interlaced finger loke structures.
-When the sensor is subjected to a linear acceleration along its sensitive axis, the proof mass tends to resist motion due to its inertia, therefore the mass and its fingers become displaced concerning the fixed electrode fingers.
+In the MEMS accelerometer, precise linear acceleration detection in two orthogonal axes is achieved by a pair of silicon MEMS detectors formed by spring-proof masses.
+Each mass provides the moving plate of a variable capacitance formed by an array of interlaced finger-like structures.
+When the sensor is subjected to a linear acceleration along its sensitive axis, the proof mass tends to resist motion due to its inertia; therefore, the mass and its fingers become displaced concerning the fixed electrode fingers.
 The gas between the fingers provides a damping effect.
-This displacement induces a differential capacitance between the moving and fixed silicon fingers which is proportional to the applied acceleration.
-This change in capacitance is measured with a high-resolution ADC and then the acceleration is calculated from the rate of change in capacitance.
-In MPU6050 this is then converted into readable value and then it’s transferred to the I2C master device.
+This displacement induces a differential capacitance between the moving and fixed silicon fingers, which is proportional to the applied acceleration.
+This change in capacitance is measured with a high-resolution ADC, and then the acceleration is calculated from the rate of change in capacitance.
+In MPU6050, this is then converted into a readable value, and then it’s transferred to the I2C master device.

-The MEMS Gyroscope working is based on the Coriolis Effect.
-The Coriolis Effect states that when a mass moves in a particular direction with velocity and an external angular motion is applied to it, a force is generated and that causes a perpendicular displacement of the mass.
-The force that is generated is called the Coriolis Force and this phenomenon is known as the Coriolis Effect.
+The MEMS Gyroscope works based on the Coriolis Effect.
+The Coriolis Effect states that when a mass moves in a particular direction with velocity and an external angular motion is applied to it, a force is generated and which causes a perpendicular displacement of the mass.
+The force that is generated is called the Coriolis Force, and this phenomenon is known as the Coriolis Effect.
 The rate of displacement will be directly related to the angular motion applied.

 Thanks to Ryan JT Nicholl, here is the internal view of an MPU6050 IMU.
 The images are taken using an electron microscope after decapping the chip.